Zach Clough

-Zach Paul John Clough (born 8 March 1995) is an English professional footballer who plays as an attacking midfielder or striker for Malaysia Super League club Selangor.
+Zach Paul John Clough (born 8 March 1995) is an English professional footballer who plays as an attacking midfielder or striker for Newcastle Jets.

 Clough started his career at Bolton Wanderers, having played for them since the age of eight.
 He established himself as a regular goal-scorer for Bolton, playing 68 games before being sold to Nottingham Forest.
 He later returned to Bolton on loan a year later, then had spells at different clubs in England.
 In February 2022, Clough signed for A-League Men side Adelaide United where he spent over 3 years before signing in the Malaysia Super League.

 Early life

 Clough was born and raised in Denton, Greater Manchester.
 He attended Audenshaw School where he lifted the U14 Premier League Cup at Manchester United's Old Trafford after beating Forest School 2–1.